-With contributions from Jim Bartlett, Kevin Bonner-Williams & David Jex
+By Malcolm Ward with contributions from Jim Bartlett, Kevin Bonner-Williams & David Jex

 Ravensbourne Morris Men came into being in the aftermath of the Second World War.
 Five men got together from the rump of two pre-war sides which were unable to re-form – Morley College Morris Men and Balgowan Old Boys Morris & Sword Dance Club, plus a sixth man ex-St. Albans.
 The prime movers were two former members of M.C.M.M. – Geoffrey Metcalf, an accomplished dancer, musician and folk music enthusiast, and Walter Faires, who taught at Balgowan school and was the link between the two sides.
 A preliminary meeting was held in October 1946, but with only six men nothing further was possible immediately, but a musician was found and the first practice took place on 13th January 1947.
 Here the name Ravensbourne was adopted, after the river which rises in Keston and flows into the Thames at Deptford (a.k.a The Deptford Creek).

 Our first public performance was given on 10th March 1947 at Beckenham & Penge County School to help illustrate a talk given by Douglas Kennedy, noted collector of folk dances and then Squire of The Morris Ring.
 The dances performed were Twenty-ninth Of May (Headington), Constant Billy (Adderbury), Nutting Girl (Fieldtown) & the Newbiggin Sword Dance.
 Our first full tour took place on 28 August 1948, dancing at Halstead, Knockholt and Downe and in May 1949 we ventured as far as Hythe to be part of the May Day festivities.
 This, together with our pre-war connections, makes us the oldest extant Morris side dancing in Kent, a tradition which we intend to maintain.